 The work's been done now, with minimal interruption to my day in front of the TV (which I'm feeling a lot better for).

 In other property news, that I don't think I've posted here, we got a note through the door to say that the street has now been adopted by the council, which is good news, and there's a planning application for some more houses...
 Right at the entrance to Alexandra Corniche there is a block of four or five garages, that don't seem to belong to any of the houses.
 We got another notice through the door to say the owner of them has applied for permission to build four houses on the plot.
 They'll be small houses, and it doesn't seem a great time to be building new places here to me, but I don't think it'll be a problem to us.
-I say not a great time to be building, as there's a house very like ours for less than we paid a year ago, and this four bedroom version for a similar price.
+I say not a great time to be building, as there's a house very like ours1 for less than we paid a year ago, and this four bedroom version2 for a similar price.
 We have some extra features that push the value up (well I have to say that don't I) but prices do not quite seem to be on the up yet...
-Last link, here's one like ours but where they have another bedroom where we have a garage.
+Last link, here's one like ours3 but where they have another bedroom where we have a garage.
 They have a garage on the side though, if we converted we'd obviously have no garage left.

 Back to the TV now, I'm watching Nick Knowles Original Features which is good solid daytime viewing.